erikemilsson/EU-Critical-Raw-Materials-CRM-Reports-Datasets/data_cleaning.md

 # Extracted tables and cleaning details from the 2023 report

+## Table dimension_CRMsOverTime

+***Table from Annex 4, pg.
+61-62 - showing the tri-yearly evolution of CRM scores by material (and HREE, LREE, and PGM materials in their respective groupings).***

+Unpivoted by the year column.

+Replaced 'PGMs' to 'PGM', 'HREEs' to 'HREE', and 'LREEs' to 'LREE'.

+The 'aluminium/bauxite' category is actually new for 2023 as it was actually two separate categories in earlier assessment 'aluminium' and 'bauxite' [pg.
+3].
+To reflect this, the 'aluminium' scores for 2023 are moved to a newly created 'aluminium/bauxite' category, and the 'aluminium' scores are replaced with '-'.

 ## Table dimension_ScreenedMatGroupings

 ***This table shows material groupings for screened materials based on the table in page 2.***